Send us a message

 Shared ownership schemes are an increasingly popular way for people to get onto the property ladder.
 We can advise you on how such schemes work, including your rental obligations and rights to “staircase” (i.e. increase the share of the property you own over time).

-We aim to keep our conveyancing costs clear and transparent, so will provide a quote with a full breakdown of our fees and other conveyancing costs at the outset.
+We aim to keep our conveyancing costs clear and transparent, so will provide an estimate with a full breakdown of our fees and other conveyancing costs at the outset.

 The costs of conveyancing are broken into two parts – our legal fees and the costs we have to pay to third parties for essential checks and searches during the conveyancing process.
 These third-party costs are known as disbursements and should be the same no matter what conveyancing firm you use.